mohamedmahmoud26/Rain-Prediction/README.md

 ---

+## Project Goal / Problem Statement

+Many individuals and sectors rely on weather forecasts for daily or operational decision-making, including:

-ividuals**: Planning their day, choosing appropriate clothing, or deciding whether to carry an umbrella.
+- **Individuals**: Planning their day, choosing appropriate clothing, or deciding whether to carry an umbrella.
 - **Agriculture**: Scheduling irrigation and harvesting.
-- **Transportation**: Minimizing risks caused by weather conditions.
+- **Transportation**: Minimizing risks caused by weather conditions

 ### Our main goal is:
 **To build a smart system that predicts whether it will rain tomorrow based on today’s weather data.**